File references

 If the flag to which the from_scheduled points is set, messages.getScheduledMessages should be executed instead.

-If the flag to which the quick_reply_shortcut_id points is set, messages.getQuickReplyMessages should be executed instead, passing the value of the quick_reply_shortcut_id flag to messages.getQuickReplyMessages.shortcut_id and the id as the only element of a vector, passed to messages.getQuickReplyMessages.id.
+If the flag to which quick_reply_shortcut_id points is set, messages.getQuickReplyMessages should be executed instead, passing quick_reply_shortcut_id to the shortcut_id parameter and id as the only element of the id vector parameter.

 copyOp#f48f418f from:string = TypedOpOp;